Contact our admission team to discuss and obtain a referral form / assesment by visit or telephone

 There is no denying that there will be some restrictions and expectations to live up to: they are there to keep you safe and are essential for your recovery.
 First of all, there can be no drug or alcohol use at all, and any prescription medicines are managed by the recovery team in consultation with your doctor.
 You will need to sign in and out when you come and go from the house, so that someone knows where you are.
 You will need to get used to having only a little personal spending money and you will also be taking a break from carrying a mobile phone.
 A full explanation of these boundaries and expectations will be discussed with you fully during the assessment process.

 Vicky remembers feeling understood and supported, but also challenged by her treatment programme:

 Above all you will find that every week contains a balance between structured activities and time to rest, relax and socialise with your peers.
 Looking back, John certainly feels he made the right choice:

-After completing the first stage of the programme at Nelson House, you may move on to Stafford House, Stonebank House or East Wharf Cottage where you will have less intensive support and more responsibility for managing your time and your activities.
+After completing the first phase of your treatment programme, you will have a treatment review where you will update your treatment plan with your recovery worker.
+At this point, you will be focusing on creating a sense of independence.
+You will have less intensive support and more responsibility for managing your time and your activities.
 The focus shifts from the basics of addiction and recovery to preparation for the longer term future – thinking about planning your resettlement housing; education and training for the future; working to strengthen family relationships if that is required.
 You will have opportunities to qualify as a mentor, to gain voluntary work experience, and to become more engaged in the wider recovery community in preparation for moving on.